Should You Buy First and Sell Second?

-It's pretty much inevitable.
-And I don't blame sellers really.
-What is the motivation to sell a home if not to buy another home?
+What's the motivation to sell a home if not to buy another home?
 Even if they can sell with a contingency to buy a replacement home, they don't tend to care for that uncertainty of the future.
-Even though they are protected and do not have to sell if they can't find a replacement.
+Even though they are protected and don't have to sell if they can't find a replacement.

 Sometimes, for example, the type of home they want to buy is not mass produced.
 It can be very specific and difficult to find.
 Or, once a buyer starts looking at homes, she might change her parameters and decide to move in a different direction.
 It takes the anxiety out of the situation if a buyer looks for a home before she has listed a home for sale.

-Of course, she is not prepared for the anxiety that will spring out of nowhere when she realizes that after finding a home to buy, she needs to dump her home pronto and try to close both concurrently, which can cause immense headaches if she's working with a real estate agent who doesn't handle very many buyers who prefer buying a house before selling.
+Of course, she isn't often prepared for the anxiety that will spring out of nowhere when she realizes that after finding a home to buy, she needs to dump her home pronto and try to close both concurrently, which can cause immense headaches if she's working with a real estate agent who doesn't handle very many buyers that prefer buying a house before selling.
 It can be tricky, but not impossible.
 I generally recommend that buyers include a contingency clause in the purchase contract for their new home.

 3 Reasons to Buy a House Before Selling Yours